adamghill/coltrane/docs/source/common/settings.md

 ## Keys

+### MARKDOWN_RENDERER

+Which markdown renderer to use.
+Value can be either "markdown2" or "mistune".
+The default for 0.22.0 and below is [`markdown2`](https://github.com/trentm/python-markdown2).
+After that it will be [`mistune`](https://github.com/lepture/mistune).

+To enable `mistune` for version 0.22.0:
+1. `poetry install --extras mistune`
+2. Add `COLTRANE["MARKDOWN_RENDERER"] = "mistune"` to settings

 ### MARKDOWN_EXTRAS

-The features that should be enabled when rendering markdown.
+The features that should be enabled when rendering markdown with `markdown2`.
 A list of all available features: https://github.com/trentm/python-markdown2/wiki/Extras.
 The default extras are:

 ```python
 [